xsuite/xsuite/docs/newbeamelement.rst

     # Object allocated on the GPU
     srot = SRotation(sin_z=1., cos_z=0, _context=ctx)

-The fields specified in ``_xofields`` are automatically exposed as attributes of the objects that can be accessed with the standard python syntax, also if the object is allocated on the GPU:
+The fields specified in ``_xofields`` are automatically exposed as attributes of the objects that can be read and set with the standard python syntax, also if the object is allocated on the GPU:

 .. code-block:: python